 Click through for answers to more of your burning questions.

-E-cigarettes are battery operated nicotine inhalers that consist of a rechargeable lithium battery, a cartridge called a cartomizer and an LED that lights up at the end when you puff on the e-cigarette to simulate the burn of a tobacco cigarette.
+quicklist: 1 category: E-Cigarettes Explained title: What are e-cigarettes? url: text: E-cigarettes are battery operated nicotine inhalers that consist of a rechargeable lithium battery, a cartridge called a cartomizer and an LED that lights up at the end when you puff on the e-cigarette to simulate the burn of a tobacco cigarette.
 The cartomizer is filled with an e-liquid that typically contains the chemical propylene glycol along with nicotine, flavoring and other additives.

 The device works much like a miniature version of the smoke machines that operate behind rock bands.
 When you "vape" -- that's the term for puffing on an e-cig -- a heating element boils the e-liquid until it produces a vapor.
 A device creates the same amount of vapor no matter how hard you puff until the battery or e-liquid runs down.

-Starter kits usually run between $30 and $100.
+category: E-Cigarettes Explained title: How much do they cost? url: text: Starter kits usually run between $30 and $100.
 The estimated cost of replacement cartridges is about $600, compared with the more than $1,000 a year it costs to feed a pack-a-day tobacco cigarette habit, according to the Tobacco Vapor Electronic Cigarette Association.
 Discount coupons and promotional codes are available online.

 Until today, e-cigarettes were uncontrolled by the government despite a 2011 federal court case that gave the FDA the authority to regulate e-smokes under existing tobacco laws rather than as a medication or medical device, presumably because they deliver nicotine, which is derived from tobacco.